aspose-words/Aspose.Words-Documentation/cpp/getting-started/installation/_index.md

 This article explains how to instal Aspose.Words for C++ on your computer.

-## Install or Update Aspose.Words for C++ using Manage NuGet Packages
+## Install or Update Aspose.Words for C++ using Manage NuGet Packages {#install-or-update-aspose-words-for-cpp-using-nuget}

 NuGet is the easiest way to download and install [Aspose.Words for C++](https://www.nuget.org/packages/Aspose.Words.Cpp) APIs.
 To do this, follow these steps: